 The Department draws on the expertise and dedication of dozens of leading physicians and research scientists to provide medicine with advances in research, innovation in patient care, and quality instruction in the practice of ophthalmology.

-The department serves three hospitals in the Syracuse metropolitan area – Upstate Medical University Hospital, Crouse Hospital and the Veterans Administration Medical Center.
+The department serves four hospitals in the Syracuse metropolitan area – Upstate Medical University Hospital, Golisano Children’s Hospital, Crouse Hospital, and the Veterans Administration Medical Center.
 These institutions form the primary ophthalmic referral and teaching centers for the approximately two million people residing in the region.